Bristnall Hall Academy, Bristnall Hall Lane, Oldbury, West Midlands, B68 9PA

-Pre – Bristnall, I gained a wealth of experience and knowledge during my working life in the retail and manufacturing industry, especially the marketing aspect at trade fairs has equipped me with astute transferable networking skills that will hopefully benefit Bristnall.
+Pre – Bristnall, I gained a wealth of experience and knowledge during my working life in the retail and manufacturing industry, which has equipped me with astute networking skills.
 I hope my life experiences will be of benevolence to the staff and students of Bristnall Hall Academy.
 I believe all at Bristnall should have the opportunity to succeed and fulfil their potential irrespective of their needs or backgrounds.

 This is my second term of office as a school governor.
 I was a governor when my daughter attended the school and again when my son attended.
 Both children loved being at Bristnall Hall, and both achieved great success.
 They have since gone on to develop their careers and further education.
 I, myself, am also a previous pupil, and have always had fondness for Bristnall Hall and truly believe that it is a good school.
 After some years in nursing, I am now a personal carer for people with disabilities.
 I am also very interested in holistic therapies, in particular, reflexology, in which I have recently become a qualified practitioner.

 Chris Hunt – Improvement Director (ATT Appointed Member)